QuickStart Program

 - Partnership agreements that can strengthen a research proposal.

-- The option to witness an expert review of their full draft proposal.
-Teams who take this step will be prepared to submit a proposal to California Breast Cancer Research Program’s Community Research Collaborations (CRC) award program and other funding sources.
+- Witnessed an expert review of their draft proposal.
+Teams will be prepared to submit a proposal to California Breast Cancer Research Program’s Community Research Collaborations (CRC) award program and other funding sources.

 Benefits of QuickStart: